To ArXiv or not to ArXiv: A Study Quantifying Pros and Cons of Posting Preprints Online: Experiment design

 In \ICML{}, a large number of papers were posted online before the end of the review process.
 So, we did not create a separate paper-reviewer assignment for surveying reviewers.
 Instead, in \ICML{}, we consider a paper's reviewers as its target audience and queried the reviewers about having seen it, directly through the reviewer response form.

+\paragraph{Paper's visibility.} We define the visibility of a paper to a member of its target audience as a binary variable which is 1 if that person has seen this paper outside of reviewing contexts, and 0 otherwise.
+Visibility, as defined here, includes reviewers becoming aware of a paper through preprint servers or other platforms such as social media, research seminars and workshops.
+On the other hand, visibility does \emph{not} include reviewers finding a paper during the review process (e.g., visibility does not include a reviewer discovering an assigned paper by deliberate search or accidentally while searching for references).

-\paragraph{Survey question.} For research question Q2, we conducted a survey to measure the visibility of papers submitted to the conference and posted online before or during the review process.
-We describe the details of the survey for \ECyear{} and \ICMLyear{} separately.
-In \ECyear{}, we created a specialised reviewer-specific survey form shared with all the reviewers.
+We designed a survey-based experiment to measure visibility as follows.
+For each paper, we identified some reviewers as its target audience.
+Using a survey with multiple choice questions, we asked the identified reviewers if they had seen the papers before outside of reviewing contexts.
+We describe the remaining details of the survey separately for \ECyear{} and \ICMLyear{} in the rest of the section, due to differences in their implementation.

+In \ECyear{}, reviewers were queried about a set of papers that they were not assigned to review, using a separate optional survey form that was emailed to them by the program chairs after the rebuttal phase and before the announcement of paper decisions.
 Each reviewer was shown the title of five papers and asked to answer the following question for each paper: \begin{quote}

 ``Have you come across this paper earlier, outside of reviewing contexts?'' \end{quote}